darylsze/dragless-ios/README.md

 * "Drag and drop" efficency is directly proportional to developer screen size

-* Xcode is very slow on rendering storyboard
+* Rendering storyboard is very slow on Xcode

-* Dynamic changing UI through User action is very common
+* UI dynamic changes from user action is common

-* Mixing Static(via IB) & Dynamic(via Code) makes project inconsistent and not predictable
+* Mixing Static(via IB) & Dynamic(via Code) makes project inconsistent and unpredictable

 * Impossible to preview Dynamic UI